hackproductions/events-site/hacktheburgh.md

 ### Notes

-- OBS Ninja will allow you to mute yourself and turn off your camera if you want to come off the livestream.
+- Zoom will allow you to mute yourself and turn off your camera if you want to come off the livestream.
-- On your screen, you will be able to see yourself, any other guests as well as the livstream.
+- On your screen, you will be able to see yourself, any other guests as well as the livestream.
 This is in real time so you will know when you're live.
-- When you finish, make it clear by thanking the audience an saying goodbye.
-This helps our producers take you off the stream.
+- When you finish, make it clear by thanking the audience and saying goodbye.
+This helps our producers take you off the stream at the right time.
 - When you say goodbye, hold a smile for a few seconds so we can take you off stream.
 Hack Productions will communicate with you when you're no longer live.
-- Hack Productions will be able to talk while you're live.
-This won't be heard by the audience so try and wear headphones if possible.

 <br>